REMEMBER FOLKS THIS IS A FUN NIGHT OUT FOR PLAYERS OF ALL SKILL LEVELS

 - When there is a dispute over a game or shot, it is up to the two players to discuss it first.
 If they cannot resolve the issue, then the Captains are called in.
 At that point if no one agrees, then replay of the game will happen.

 - No other players are to become involved in these disputes and are requested to stay back from the table and refrain from adding comments.

 Start time is 7:00pm.
 The cost is $30.00 per team, per night regardless of the number of players.
 When a team is in need of forfeiting, the $30.00 is still to be paid.
 No exceptions, other than a bye night if applicable.

 - Each team has six (6) players per set.
-Each set must include at least one female and one male, and cannot have all of one gender per set.
-If a team does not have at least one male and one female per set, the team must forfeit.
+Each set must include at least one of each gender, and cannot have all of one gender per set.
+If a team does not have at least one of each gender for each set you will lose one point per set.

 - Teams can play with five players.
 Players should notify the team as soon as possible if they cannot make it so your Captain can find another player.
 A person can sub for different teams or can be anyone hanging around (during regular season).
 If no player is found, the team will lose six (6) points.

-- No new games are to start after 10:45pm.
+- No new games are to start after 10pm for Raxx and 10:45pm for all other bars.
 The remaining points will be divided up between the two teams.
 If there is an odd number, for instance 7 games, the extra point will go to the team that is leading.
 If the teams are tied, flip a coin and the winner gets the extra point.

 - No catch up games after 8:00pm.
 When the person does arrive they can play the game they would be next eligible to play.

 - If a team cannot field a team continuously, the executive has the right to dissolve a team.